-And in a study published in the Asian Journal of Urology, researchers compared the effectiveness of daily sertraline use with on-demand use.
+And in a 2021 study, researchers compared the effectiveness of daily sertraline use with on-demand use.
 On-demand use means that it’s only taken 4 hours before intercourse.

 They found that while both methods were effective, on-demand use was associated with fewer side effects and was therefore considered more tolerable.
-It may be a more helpful approach for men who don’t find success with other methods of PE treatment.
+It may be a more helpful approach for men who don’t find other methods of PE treatment effective.

 Sertraline is sold under a brand name (Zoloft) and as a generic drug in both pill and solution form.
 It’s generally well tolerated, but because of certain side effects, it may not be appropriate for everyone.